MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Updated to 0.55.1.
+Cleaning up some  things as well.
 * Prep for update to 0.54
 * Fixed Party time script, removed cryptocurrency sensors
 * Updated to 0.53.1.
 Also added Party Time script